National Register Listings in Teton County, Wyoming

 Teton County Timeline

-This timeline provides a concise overview of the key events in the history of Teton County, Wyoming.
+This timeline provides a condensed summary of the historical journey of Teton County, Wyoming.

 - 1829: Teton County is visited by early fur traders and mountain men.